bashup/mdsh/README.md

 * Code blocks fenced with more than three backquotes, or which are indented

-* Code blocks with no language tag
+* Code blocks with no language given

-* Code blocks whose language tag is an empty or no-op immediate command.
-That is, a single word followed by a space and a `!` character, optionally followed by a shell comment or no-op shell command.
-For example:
+* Immediate command blocks whose command is empty or a no-op.
+(That is, blocks whose language is a single word followed by a space and a `!` character, optionally followed by a shell comment or no-op shell command.)
+For example both of these code blocks would be omitted from a compiled script:

   ~~~markdown
   ​```python ! # mdsh won't do anything with this block